 Majorly contributing to the art scene in the city, the art gallery is famous for hosting several events and exhibitions throughout the year.

-The venue is itself a work of art, exuding elegance and taste to the numerous visitors that grace its steps.
+The venue is a work of art, exuding elegance and taste to the numerous visitors who grace its steps.

-Its unique wine bar is famous for sourcing both locally and internationally produced food and wine.
+Its unique wine bar is famous for sourcing locally and internationally produced-food and wine.

 In addition, the gallery features avant-garde paintings, photography, and sculptures, among numerous other artworks.